fratajcz/speos/docs/source/configuration.rst

             kwargs: {}

 This is where you can define which GNN layer you want to use, how many of them, and how the normalization should look like.
-First, `type` can take 13 different forms: "gcn", "sgcn", "sage", "tag", "fac", "transformer", "cheb", "gcn2", "gin", "gat" and the relational layers "rgcn", "rgat" and "film".
+First, :obj:`type` can take 13 different forms: "gcn", "sgcn", "sage", "tag", "fac", "transformer", "cheb", "gcn2", "gin", "gat" and the relational layers "rgcn", "rgat" and "film".
 To see how they work in detail, check the `overview <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ from PyTorch Geometric with the respective publications.
 Most of them should be easy to identify.

 If you feel like that is not enough and you would like to test a different layer, you can specify every layer that is implemented in `pyg_nn <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ and refer to it by its class name (case sensitive).
-For example, if you'd like to use `GraphConv` instead of `GCN`, then use `type: GraphConv` and Speos will try to dynamically import and use that layer.
+For example, if you'd like to use :obj:`GraphConv` instead of :obj:`GCN`, then use :obj:`type: GraphConv` and Speos will try to dynamically import and use that layer.

-`dim` and `n_layers` lets you define the width and depth of the GNN. `normalize` lets you pick either instance, graph or layer normalization applied after each GNN layer.
+:obj:`dim` and :obj:`n_layers` lets you define the width and depth of the GNN. :obj:`normalize` lets you pick either instance, graph or layer normalization applied after each GNN layer.
 To see their differences, check `here <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#normalization-layers>`_.
-`kwargs` lets you pass additional keyword arguments for to the layer initialization.
+:obj:`kwargs` lets you pass additional keyword arguments for to the layer initialization.

 Advanced